 accreditation from the American National Standards Institute (ANSI) in 1981.

-Eligibility and To apply for the CEM credential, you need to meet
+To apply for the CEM credential, you need to meet

 eligibility requirements that include education and related experience in